 - Exercise program prescription

 - The principles of tapering and peaking for competition

 - Injury prevention, recovery, and stretching

-- Nutrition, hydration, and sleep aspects of a well rounded training program
+- Nutrition, hydration, and sleep aspects for a well rounded life and training program

 For more information on Physiotherapy in British Columbia and Canada, click on Physiotherapy Resources.